MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-klaviyo.md

 ## Known limitations

 - You can export up to 100'000 profiles per export to Klaviyo.
-- Exporting to Klaviyo Monitor is limited to segments.
+- Exporting to Klaviyo is limited to segments.
 - Exporting up to 1 million profiles to Klaviyo can take up to 20 minutes to complete.
 - The number of profiles that you can export to Klaviyo is dependent and limited on your contract with Klaviyo.